collective/collective.z3cform.norobots/collective/z3cform/norobots/README.txt

     ...
     NoRobotsQuestionsError

-Define a first question in the property sheet "norobots_properties".
+Define a first question.
 Each question with be a string like this: "The question::The answer".

     >>> question_1 = u'What is 10 + 4?'
     >>> answer_1 = u'14'